The Latest: Man arrested in North Dakota quadruple slayings

 Ziegler also revealed for the first time that the victims had been stabbed or shot.

 Ziegler says a motive for the killings isn't yet known.
-He says the suspect lived in a trailer park owned by the business, RJR Maintenance and Management.
+He says the suspect lived in a trailer park managed by the business, RJR Maintenance and Management.

 Ziegler says the man is being held on four counts of felony murder.